February 28, 2022

 It remains imperative that no instructors, students, or staff members come to the CTA if they are COVID positive or are feeling unwell for any reason.
 Please stay home if you are feeling sick.

-Thank you for continually entrusting the CTA with your children, rest assured we have taken extensive measures to keep them safe as we welcome our 4th decade of operation.
+Thank you for continually entrusting the CTA with your children, rest assured we have taken extensive measures to keep them safe.

 Find your voice.
 Develop your style.
 Reach high.